ametricPURDUE/Chat-App/README.md

 Write all the code to interact with client and server

 ChatClient:
-Search method/code
+- Search method/code
-- Doesn't need to be method but it will look nicer\n Messaging method/code\n
+    - Doesn't need to be method but it will look nicer
+- Messaging method/code\n
-View profile method\n
+- View profile method\n
-^
+- ^
-above methods need to work with server as well
+- above methods need to work with server as well

 RunLocalTest
 Read me documentation